Is wool vegan? As a vegan, you’d think my response would be an emphatic no.

 Sheep are specifically bred for wool, meat and milk.
 Farmed sheep don’t live as long as they naturally would and experience varying degrees of exploitation in their lifetime.

 However, if sheep are cared for as domestic pets, are shorn in appropriate seasons, and get to live their full life, there are some rare scenarios where wool is vegan-friendly.

 Since becoming vegan in 2014, I’ve found it easy to live without the consumption of wool.

 Now I’m not living in Iceland, but where I live, it does get to -5 degrees Celsius with frost, and I do just fine without wool.

 The most common vegan alternative to wool is organic cotton.
 Now cotton is not perfect, as it requires a lot of water to produce, but I’ve found it to be the best functional alternative.

-For a list of innovative brands who are making fashion (and bedding) without the use of wool, check out our roundup of 45 Ethical and Sustainable Fashion Brands.
+For a list of innovative brands making fashion (and bedding) without the use of wool, check out our list of the best ethical and sustainable clothing brands.

 It’s ultimately up to you to decide what you think is the right thing to do.
 Just know that as much as there is “good” in the wool industry, there’s also “bad”.

 Where do you sit in the ethics of wool as it related to the exploitation of sheep?